Skip to main content

 /trw-exec-planGenerate an execution plan from a groomed PRD

-PRD Pipeline — one command, sprint-ready
+PRD pipeline — one command, sprint-ready

 Type /trw-prd-new "your feature" and TRW handles the rest.
 The full pipeline runs automatically: